bernedom/SI/CONTRIBUTING.md

 # Contributing to SI

 Contributions and suggestions to this repo are highly welcome.
-For deeper technical information read the [implementatation details document](doc/implementation-details.md) first.
+For deeper technical information read the [implementation details document](doc/implementation-details.md) first.

 ## Pull request guidelines